Nebula-Mya/Descryption/NOTES.md

 >
 > cards attack from left to right
 >
-> after cards attack, check if card.status == 'dead', if so, call card.die(zone) (for sigils) and move it to graveyard object
+> after cards attack, check if card.status == 'dead', if so, call card.die() (for sigils) and move it to graveyard object
 >
 >> BEFORE MOVING TO GRAVEYARD, check if card.status == 'undead', if so, move it to the hand
 >